Kudostoy0u/pwsh10k/README.md

 3. Run `.\install.ps1`

-4. Restart terminal and you should see a great terminal!
+4. Restart terminal and you should see a pretty prompt!

 ## Use the correct font for VScode integrated terminal